arnoudcommandeur/Escaperoom/README.md

 Step 2: Follow instructions described [Getting started](#Getting-started)

-Step 3: Use the website on your computer.
-A detailed how-to-use movie can be found on Youtube
+Step 3: Start the website on your computer.
+A detailed how-to-use movie can be found on Youtube (watch the video right here)

 ## Directory structure